COMP3170/comp3170-lwjgl/README.md

 ## General

+**Notes:**
+* All code in this unit should be written in OpenGL 4.1.
+Apple does not support newer versions of OpenGL for Macs.
-*Note:* Running LWJGL code on a Mac requires you to add the command line argument -XstartOnFirstThread to the JVM.
+* Running LWJGL code on a Mac requires you to add the command line argument -XstartOnFirstThread to the JVM.
 In Eclipse, this can be done in Run > Run configurations > Arguments > VM arguments

 ## Imports